 The stage illusionist is slightly different.
 This will usually involve large scale illusions and assistants.
-For instance, you might typically see the famous ‘Sawing a Lady in Half’.
+For instance, you might typically see the famous ‘Sawing a Lady in Half’ or get a magician levitating a member of the audience.
 Most of these acts have a minimum of 2 people and are perfect when you’ve got a huge audience (and a huge budget).
 Often, if you see a show in Las Vegas in will involve large scale illusions.
 David Copperfield has been the the leader in this field for over 30 years.
 If you ever go to Vegas I can highly recommend his show, currently at the MGM Grand.

 I love watching these acts.
 The magician in this case often has an act that can last up to 12 minutes.
 It’s almost always silent (to music, but no speaking).
 The magician will make playing cards appear as well other small object that can be manipulated with sleight of hand (coins, mobile phones, thimbles, billiard balls etc).
 The magic is beautiful to watch and is clear that the performer has spent many hundreds of hours perfecting each small movement.
 Although we do have a few good ones in the UK, the magicians in South Korea completely lead this area of magic.